-Table: summary by route of administration
+Table: dosing summary by route of administration

 Pulmonary (vapour inhalation) Oromucosal (sublingual & buccal) Oral (ingestion) Delivery A vapour is inhaled into the lungs.
 Applied under the tongue (sublingual) or inside of the cheek (buccal).
 Taken by mouth and swallowed.
-Ingredients Typically, a vapour of cannabinoids and terpenes from cannabis herbal material.
-Isolated cannabinoids or extracts for cannabis herbal material.
-Isolated cannabinoids or extracts for cannabis herbal material.
+Ingredients Typically, a vapour of cannabinoids and terpenes from cannabis herbal material. lsolated cannabinoids or extracts for cannabis herbal material. lsolated cannabinoids or extracts for cannabis herbal material.
 May contain diluents or suspending agents.
 May contain suspending or bulking agents.
 Absorption Absorbed by the lungs.
-Absorbed by soft tissues of Absorbed in the The large surface area of the lungs increases the rate of the mouth, under the tongue (sublingual) or inside of the cheek (buccal). gastrointestinal tract and metabolised in the liver. absorption.
+The large surface area of the lungs increases the rate of absorption.
 Part of the dose is inevitably swallowed.
 Bioavailability up to 40%.
-A good absorption rate is achieved in small volume doses.
+Absorbed by soft tissues of the mouth, under the tongue (sublingual) or inside of the cheek (buccal).
+A good absorption rate is achieved in small-volume doses.
+A fraction of the dose is inevitably swallowed.
+Absorbed in the gastrointestinal tract and metabolised in the liver.
 The absorption rate is affected by gut physiology, food, stomach health.
-10 40%.
-A fraction of the dose is inevitably swallowed.
 Poor absorption, low bioavailability (< 10%), and difficult to titrate.
 Distribution Rapid onset of action.
 Onset of action can vary based on absorption from the mouth lining.
 Onset of action is slow due to gut absorption and metabolism.
 Metabolism Minimal first-pass liver metabolism.
 Partial first-pass liver metabolism from swallowing part of the dose.
 High level of first-pass liver metabolism creates a potent psychoactive metabolite, 11-hydroxy-THC (11-OH-THC).
 Excretion Dependent upon movement out of adipose tissues into the bloodstream.
 Is found in faeces and urine Dependent upon movement out of adipose tissues into the bloodstream.
 Is found in faeces and urine Dependent upon movement out of adipose tissues into the bloodstream.
 Is found in faeces and urine

-4. Pharmacokinetics
+Pharmacokinetics